nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Improved Tomcat Configurability {{since '9.3'}}

-More configuration is allowed on the embedded Tomcat http pool: number of http threads and queue size.
+More configuration is allowed on the embedded Tomcat HTTP pool: number of HTTP threads and queue size.
 This allows to avoid DOS.
-We also give in server.xml an exemple of configuration with two http pools, one for Drive one for other web requests.
+We also give in server.xml an example of configuration with two HTTP pools, one for Drive one for other web requests.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23318](https://jira.nuxeo.com/browse/NXP-23318).